 Baby (Child, Adult S, L)

 To fit 16 (18, 21, 23)” head

 While some patterns include ‘finished measurements’ you will note that the Antler Toque has ‘to fit’ measurements.
-That is because this hat has a little bit of negative ease built in for a proper fit (negative ease means the hat is a little smaller than your noggin, so the knitting stretches a little to fit snuggly).
+That is because this hat has a little bit of negative ease built in for a proper fit.
+Negative ease means the hat is a little smaller than your noggin’, so the knitting stretches a little to fit snuggly.
+So if, for example, your head is 22″ you would choose the Adult S size, giving you 1″ of negative ease.
 I’ll be knitting the child size.

 Ready to cast on: